 If you listened carefully, even the women who came forward about assault all touch on the fact that they loved everything about their jobs when telling their stories.
 Until that is, things took an obvious turn for the worst and their trust was betrayed.

 And so, I’ll say this to any person who has committed the ultimate fire family crime and used their position of power (because let’s face it, most times it’s someone in a higher position) to prey on their fellow firefighter:

 Your days are numbered.
-Get your shit together and learn how to treat your fellow firefighters with mutual respect or get the hell out.
+Get your shit together and learn how to treat your fellow firefighters with a mutual sense of dignity or get the hell out.
 Duty, Respect, Integrity are the ethos that we live by.
 We don’t need or want a person who solely has a sense of duty without the capacity to respect others, and lacks the integrity to take responsibility for their own actions.

 So here I am, outwardly stating that sexual assault in the fire community is a rarity.
 However, just because it’s rare, that doesn’t make it okay or excusable by any stretch.

 In fact, after spending some time ruminating on this I’ve come to recognize what makes sexual assault amongst our ranks so much worse than it even appears on the surface.